 The Human Services concentration is for students who plan to work directly with people in need.
+This concentration includes an internship.
 An application to the concentration is required fall quarter junior year.

 Human Services Concentration Purpose